alovajs/alovajs.github.io/docs/tutorial/02-getting-started/05-global-interceptor.md

 :::info Interceptor triggering instructions

-When you use `GlobalFetch` to request the adapter, due to the characteristics of `window.fetch`, the `onError` interceptor will only be triggered when the connection times out or the connection is aborted.
+When you use `alova/fetch` to request the adapter, due to the characteristics of `window.fetch`, the `onError` interceptor will only be triggered when the connection times out or the connection is aborted.
 In other cases, the `onSuccess` interceptor will be triggered.
 [For details, please Check here](https://developer.mozilla.org/docs/Web/API/fetch)

 :::